 How can these credit cards help you get a Southwest Companion Pass?

 The Southwest Companion Pass allows a companion to fly with you for free (plus taxes) an unlimited number of times during the life of the pass.
-Currently, to get the pass, you need to earn 125,000 qualifying Southwest points within a calendar year.
-However, starting in 2023, Southwest is upping the requirement to 135,000 qualifying points.
-And if you have a Southwest Rapid Rewards credit card, you’ll receive an annual 10,000 boost (capped at a one-time boost regardless of the number of Southwest credit cards you have).
+Currently, to get the pass, you need to earn 135,000 qualifying Southwest points within a calendar year.
+But, if you have a Southwest Rapid Rewards credit card on the first of the year, you’ll receive an annual 10,000 boost (capped at a one-time boost regardless of the number of Southwest credit cards you have).

 When you earn a Southwest Companion Pass, you get to keep it for the rest of the year you earn it, plus the entire following calendar year.
 So if you earn the pass now, you’ll have it for more than a year, all the way until Dec.
-31, 2023!
-However, now that we are nearly at the end of the year, the best strategy is to apply for the card now, and wait until Jan.
-1 to meet the minimum spend requirement (since you have three months to do so).
-Earning the pass in early 2023 will then allow you to have it for all of 2023 and 2024.
+31, 2024!
+Earning the pass as early in the year as possible will then allow you to have it for all of 2023 and 2024.

 Once you’ve earned the sign-up bonus, there are many other ways to earn the remaining Companion Pass points you need, such as using the Southwest shopping portal, crediting your hotel and car rentals to Southwest and ongoing usage of your Southwest credit card.
 But one of the easiest is to couple one of the personal Southwest credit cards with a Southwest business credit card.
 Although Southwest limits you to having just one personal credit card at a time, there are no restrictions on having both a personal and business card.

-Since you can currently earn 80,000 bonus points with the Southwest Performance Business card, if you add those 80,000 points to the 75,000 bonus points earned from any one of the three personal cards, you’ll immediately cross the required threshold to earn the Companion Pass.
+Since you can currently earn 80,000 bonus points with the Southwest Performance Business card after spending $5,000 on the card within the first three months, if you add those 80,000 points to the 50,000 bonus points earned from any one of the three personal cards, you’ll immediately cross the required threshold to earn the Companion Pass.
+This is because you’ll earn 130,000 points in total from the welcome offers plus an additional 6,000 points from meeting the minimum spend requirement.

-Although this requires paying an annual fee on two cards and the Performance Business card is the most expensive Southwest credit card at $199 a year, the card comes with upgraded boardings, in-flight Wi-Fi credits, opportunity to earn A-List status and a Global Entry or TSA PreCheck fee credit.
+Although using this method requires paying an annual fee on two cards — and the Performance Business card is the most expensive Southwest credit card at $199 a year — the card comes with upgraded boardings, in-flight Wi-Fi credits, opportunity to earn A-List status and a Global Entry or TSA PreCheck fee credit.

 Or, you can combine one of the three personal cards with the 60,000 bonus points on the Southwest Premier Business card.
-Although an inferior offer, adding those 60,000 points together with the 75,000 points from the personal card offer, you’ll also end up with more than enough points to earn the pass requirements.
+Although an inferior offer, adding those 60,000 points together with the 50,000 points from the personal card offer, once you add in the points earned from meeting the minimum spend, you’ll be extremely close to earning the points.

-But if you are only eligible for the personal credit card, you’ll still end up with a total of 78,000 points towards the pass requirements (75,000 points from the offer, plus 3,000 points from meeting the minimum spend requirement).
-But as previously mentioned, unless you have an immediate need to earn the pass, wait until Jan.
-1, 2023 to meet the minimum spend and earn the remaining qualifying points needed — which is 47,000 points — as you’ll then have the pass until Dec.
-31, 2024.
+But if you are only eligible for the personal credit card, you’ll still end up with a total of 51,000 points towards the pass requirements (50,000 points from the offer, plus 1,000 points from meeting the minimum spend requirement).

 Which Southwest credit card should you get?